RMeli/gnina-torch/README.md

 PyTorch implementation of [GNINA](https://github.com/gnina/gnina) scoring function.

-> ! warning
+> [!WARNING]
-> [GNINA version `1.3`] changed the deep learning backend from Caffe to PyTorch.
-Therefore, PyTorch models are now nativaly supported by [GNINA]().
+> [GNINA version `1.3`](https://github.com/gnina/gnina/releases/tag/v1.3) changed the deep learning backend from Caffe to PyTorch.
+Therefore, PyTorch models are now nativaly supported by [GNINA](https://github.com/gnina/gnina).
-> Using [GNINA] has the advantage that the models can be used directly within the docking pipeline, instead of being used for post-processing.
+> Using [GNINA](https://github.com/gnina/gnina/releases/tag/v1.3) has the advantage that the models can be used directly within the docking pipeline, instead of being used for post-processing.
 > The `gnina-torch` project is no longer under active development.

 ## References